asra020601/Balls-Classification/README.md

 ## Dataset

 The dataset used for this project consists of various sports balls images categorized into classes like soccer ball, basketball, tennis ball, and baseball.
-The dataset contains a total of XXXX images for training and XXXX images for testing.
+The dataset contains a total of 7328 images for training and 1841 images for testing.

 ## Installation